Diet & heart diseases

 Just sticking to wheat flour or rice can result in developing food sensitivity.
 Consuming only one type of grain can inflame your gut causing various diseases.
 Try including 2-3 different grains (preferable whole grains) like Quinoa, ragi, jowar, bajra, etc. Or a combination of these grains can also work.
 Limiting gluten-containing grains will help in reducing inflammation and will also improve overall gut health.

 Start supplementing your diet!

 Vitamin B-12 deficiency is increasing day by day among individuals.
 Most of the dietary sources of vitamin b12 are present in animal foods.
 Therefore, for vegetarians it is very important to include supplements of vitamin b12 with the help of a physician.
-Low vitamin B12 levels causes low energy levels and slows down metabolism and thus promotes fat accumulation in body.
+Low vitamin B12 levels cause low energy levels and slow down metabolism and thus promote fat accumulation in the body.

 Almost 90% of Indians are deficient in vitamin D, the main reason being less exposure to sunlight.
 Vitamin D deficiency plays a role in obesity.
 If you find it difficult to lose weight then do a test for this vitamin deficiency.

 My22BMI is a digital healthcare startup addressing the problem of managing lifestyle diseases through personalized diet plans.
-My22BMI empower lives to eat healthily and smartly and believe food should be your first medicine.
-The expert health coaches provide personalized diet plans for heart health, gut health, skin & hair health, weight management, mother & child nutrition and hormonal health.
+My22BMI empowers lives to eat healthily and smartly and believe food should be your first medicine.
+The expert health coaches provide personalized diet plans for heart health, gut health, skin & hair health, weight management, mother & child nutrition, and hormonal health.

-Contact our qualified nutrition and holistic health experts over a one time Free Consultation Call and get your own customised diet plan.
+Contact our qualified nutrition and holistic health experts over a one time Free Consultation Call and get your own customized diet plan.